 The spleen is susceptible to repeated episodes of focal veno-occlusive disease with infarction resulting in gradual perivascular fibrosis and shrinkage of the organ.

 As the spleen infarcts, it shrinks and calcifies, becoming as little as 1 cm in diameter 6.

 If heavily calcified, the splenic remnant may be visible in the left upper quadrant.

 Ultrasound will either not be able to demonstrate a spleen at all, or identify a small irregular and shadowing nodule in the splenic bed.

 CT easily identifies the abnormally small and irregular splenic remnant, which is usually calcified.

 Technetium-99m liver-spleen scans fail to demonstrate any splenic uptake.

 Treatment and prognosis

-The absence of a spleen leads to a number of haematological changes, the most important being that of a predisposion to overwhelming sepsis from encapsulated organisms including Pneumococcus and Haemophilus influenzae.
+The absence of a spleen leads to a number of hematological changes, the most important being that of a predisposition to overwhelming sepsis from encapsulated organisms including Pneumococcus and Haemophilus influenzae.